Pasas1345/Pasas1345Maps-Configs/README.md

 # Pasas1345 Map Configs
 This is where all of my configs for my maps are.
+Servers would be placing these in their respective folders.

 ### Stripper Configs:
 They are responsible for any changes that I need to push without any map recompilation.